Department of Theatre Arts & Dance

 A brief interview with faculty may follow the formal audition/portfolio presentation for incoming students

-The Department will acknowledge receipt of applications by phone.
-At that, time incoming students who are applying will be given an audition time, directions to the campus and audition location.
+The Department will acknowledge receipt of applications by email.
+At that time, incoming students who are applying will be given information on auditions (whether in-person or recorded), directions to the campus and audition location.

-We encourage applicants to plan a full campus visit at the time of their auditions.
+We encourage applicants to plan a full SSU campus visit at the time of their auditions.